fredie7/diabetes_diagnostics_api/README.md

-# A Diabetes Diagonistic App Implemented Using Decision Tree Classifier.
+# A Diabetes Diagonistic App Implemented Using Decision Tree Classifier which accurately predicts the diabetic status of patients with regards to being diabetic, non-diabetic nor predicted-diabetic.

 ## This made use of a collection of data obtained from the laboratory of Medical City Hospital  and the Specialist Center for Endocrinology and Diabetes, Al-Kindy Teaching Hospital,Iraq.<hr>

+## Also features an integration of the model with an API, using python, as well as a front end interface to ease user experience.

 Below is a step-wise treatise on how a tactful feature engineering was carried out before relevant columns were selected such as age,urea level,creatinine ratio,cholesterol level,low density lipoprotein and body mass index: